Table of Contents

 The inhabitants of Galatia spoke a Celtic dialect parallel to that used by the Gauls in Western Europe.
 They had the strong emotions and passions that characterized the Celtic temper.
 The people assumed the Phrygian religion, with its orgiastic worship of the great earth goddess Cybele.
 In that religion, eunuch priests dedicated their lives for the temple service (Gal.
 5:12).
 And the main location of this worship was the city of Pessinus.

-The apostle Paul wrote about his visit to Galatia in Gal.
-4:13–15, where he seems to have been delayed by illness, probably some malady of the eyes.
-This was his “thorn in the flesh” (2 Cor.
+The apostle Paul wrote about his visit there in Galatians 4:13–15, where he seems to have been delayed by illness, probably some malady of the eyes.
+This was his “thorn in the flesh” (2 Corinth.
 12:7; Acts 9:18).
 During his illness, he said that Galatians would have “plucked out” their “own eyes,” for him.
 For they thought it was their highest honor to have Paul among them.
-Thus, they accepted him “as an angel of God, even as Christ Jesus” (Galatians 4:14).
+Thus, they accepted him “as an angel of God, even as Christ Jesus” (Gal.
+4:14).

 But the Galatians broke Paul’s heart when he found that they were being led astray by the Judaizing teachers.
-These false teachers were successful in deceiving a large group in the churches of Galatia (Gal.
+These false teachers were successful in deceiving a large group in the churches there (Gal.
 1:6).
 Thus, they were working in direct opposition to the decision of the council of Jerusalem (Acts 15).
-Therefore, Paul rebuked the Galatians for leaving their first love.
-And he restated the great principles of the gospel and clarified to the Galatians their error.
+Therefore, Paul rebuked the members for leaving their first love.
+And he restated the great principles of the gospel and clarified to them their error.

-The theme of the letter that Paul wrote to the Galatians is righteousness by faith in Jesus Christ.
+The theme of the letter that Paul wrote to the churches of Galatia is righteousness by faith in Jesus Christ.
 This is established in contrast with the Jewish righteousness that is gained by obedience to the “works” of the Jewish legal system.
 His letter glorified what God has done through Christ for man’s salvation.
 And it discharged the concept that man can be justified by his own merits.
-“Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ…” (Galatians 2:16).
+“Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ…” (Gal.
+2:16).